-The humble Skipping Rope is one such oft-forgotten item, yet for the squash player in particular it is an invaluable addition to your kit bag.
+The humble Skipping Rope is one such oft-forgotten item, yet for the squash player in particular, it is an invaluable addition to your kit bag.
 Cheap, portable, and easy to use, no squash player should be without one!

-Skipping is a great cardio workout, that can easily be adapted to vary intensity.
+Skipping is a great cardio workout, that can easily be adapted to vary the intensity.
 Adding in a small bounce in between each rope swing at a lower speed, or working continuous jumps at a higher speed, are two simple ways to make a big difference in terms of difficulty.

 Alternatively short bursts of higher speed effort can be included in an interval format, or you can just work at a steady pace for longer durations.
 The repeated bounces are a basic plyometric type action, so they are good for developing repeat dynamic force production, which is very beneficial for squash.
 There are also great balance and coordination benefits to improving your skipping fluency, especially if you haven’t tried it since the playground!

-Technique is simple and will improve with practice, but make sure you use an appropriate length rope – the handles should reach your armpits when you step on the rope with them held up.
+The technique is simple and will improve with practice, but make sure you use an appropriate length rope – the handles should reach your armpits when you step on the rope with them held up.
 Make sure you stay light and on the balls of your feet, with brief, soft floor contacts – done properly it will actually be of a lower impact than something like jogging.
 Squash court floors are ideal to skip on, as they are sprung and thus have a little more give to them.

 I heartily recommend all squash players keep a skipping rope in their bags.
 Skipping is a great addition to any warm-up thanks to its easily progressed intensity and the little room needed, and it is also a great workout in and of itself if you want to get a bit of extra training in and you’re tight for time and space.

-Gary Nisbet - B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
+B.Sc.(Hons), CSCS, NSCA-CPT, Dip.
 FTST

-Squashskills Fitness & Performance Director
+SquashSkills Fitness & Performance Director

 Start improving your fitness with skipping